NikKowPHP/social-brain/chapters/chapter-14.md

 ---
 ### **Part 1: The Adaptive Brain (Navigating Cultural Dynamics)**

 The human brain's social operating system has universal hardware (SCARF), but culture is the software running on top.
 This software defines *what* specifically triggers a threat or reward.
-*   In some cultures, direct eye contact is a **Relatedness** reward.
-In others, it's a threat.
-*   In some teams, interrupting is a **Status** reward (engagement).
-In others, it's a grave insult.

 You cannot memorize the rules for every culture.
 The only sustainable strategy is to have a simple, real-time protocol for observing and adapting.

 #### **The Practice: The Adaptation Protocol**